BBArikL/BDBot/README.md

 ## Current state of the project
 - Functionalities
-  - 'bd!<comic_name>' Information embed on the requested comic.
+  - '/<comic_name>' Information embed on the requested comic.
-  - 'bd!help' : Help embed
+  - '/help' : Help embed
-  - 'bd!git' command : Redirects to this GitHub page
+  - '/git' command : Redirects to this GitHub page
-  - 'bd!invite' command : Generate a link to invite the bot to your server ([or use this link](https://discord.com/api/oauth2/authorize?client_id=807780409362481163&permissions=0&scope=bot))
+  - '/invite' command : Generate a link to invite the bot to your server ([or use this link](https://discord.com/api/oauth2/authorize?client_id=807780409362481163&permissions=0&scope=bot))
-  - Daily Command: use 'bd!<name_of_comic> add/remove' to add or remove a comic from the daily list for the server.
+  - Daily Command: use '/<name_of_comic> add/remove' to add or remove a comic from the daily list for the server.
-  - Use 'bd!remove_all' to remove all comics from the daily list for the server.
+  - Use '/remove_all' to remove all comics from the daily list for the server.
-  - Use 'bd!remove_channel' to remove all comics in the channel.
+  - Use '/remove_channel' to remove all comics in the channel.
   - Tell me if I forgot some commands here!

 - Bugs